-Every year during the pollen season, an increasing number of people suffer from sneezing, sniffles and reddened eyes.
-A pollen allergy is not only annoying, but can be extremely debilitating and reduce well-being for weeks.
-In addition, it is often difficult to avoid the pollen.p>
+Every year during the pollen season, an increasing number of people suffer from sneezing, sniffling and reddened eyes.
+A pollen allergy is not only annoying, but it can be extremely debilitating and negatively impact your well-being for weeks.
+In addition, it is often difficult to avoid pollen.p>

 Who should take the test?

 An increasing number of people are affected by this.
-In total, around 15 percent of adults in Germany suffer from pollen allergies during their lifetime.
-In some cases a pollen allergy also only develops in the course of life, often in adulthood.
+In total, between ten and thirty per cent of adults in the United Kingdom suffer from pollen allergies during their lifetime.
+In some cases, a pollen allergy also only develops over the course of a lifetime, often in adulthood.

 How does the test work?

 To perform the Pollen Allergy Test, obtain a small blood sample from your fingertip using a lancet.
 Only a few drops of blood are required.
-You will then place the drops on a dry blood spot card – this way you only obtain a very small amount of blood and the sample lasts long.
+You will then place the drops on a dry blood spot card – this way, you only obtain a very small amount of blood and the sample lasts longer.

 The sample is then sent to a medical laboratory free of charge by return envelope.
 The laboratory analyses the number of IgE antibodies to certain grass, herb and flower pollen.
-After the analysis you will receive a notification and can access the results report via the online customer area or the my cerascreen® app.
+After the analysis, you will receive a notification and will be able to access the results report via the online customer area or the My cerascreen® app.

 The results report

-A table indicates how sensitive you are to 16 different allergens, i.e. whether there are too many of the IgE antibodies in the blood that react to the respective pollen.
-This sensitivity represents the potential of your immune system to react with allergic reactions to pollen.
+A table indicates how sensitive you are to 16 different allergens – that is, whether there are too many of the IgE antibodies in the blood that react to the respective pollen.
+This sensitivity represents the likelihood of your immune system having an allergic reaction to pollen.
 It is an indication of a possible allergy.

-An increased number of antibodies is a first indication of a possible pollen allergy.
+An increased number of antibodies is the first indication of a possible pollen allergy.
 For a final diagnosis, speak to a doctor with experience in allergy diagnostics.

 What type of recommendations will I receive?

 Increased IgE levels are a sign of an allergy, but are not a diagnosis in themselves.
-It can also happen that elevated IgE levels are not associated with symptoms and are completely unproblematic.
-You can use the results as a first indication to observe your symptoms more closely in everyday life or to discuss further action with your doctor.
+It is also possible that elevated IgE levels are not associated with symptoms and are completely unproblematic.
+You can use the results as a prompt to observe your symptoms more closely in everyday life or to discuss further action with your doctor.

-A definite diagnosis of an allergy can only be made by doctors who, in addition to the test results, take a medical history of your symptoms.
+A definite diagnosis of an allergy can only be made by doctors who, in addition to the test results, look at a medical history of your symptoms.

 Which pollen is tested for?

-The cerascreen® Pollenallergie Test measures the concentration of IgE antibodies for different types of pollen and in addition the allergen of the ficus benjamina, which can often lead to pollen allergy-like symptoms.
+The cerascreen® Pollen Allergy Test measures the concentration of IgE antibodies for different types of pollen and also the allergen of the Ficus benjamina, which can often lead to pollen-allergy-like symptoms.

-Grassses and herbs: Bahia grass, mugwort, parietaria, grass mix, bermuda grass, rye, timothy grass
+Grassses and herbs: Bahia grass, mugwort, pellitory, grass mix, Bermuda grass, rye, timothy grass

-Plants: Ragweed, olive, poplar, ribwort, cyprus and the sap of the ficus benjamina
+Plants: Ragweed, olive, poplar, ribwort, cypress and the sap of the Ficus benjamina

 Trees: Birch, alder, hazelnut

-In case of an allergy, these specific IgE antibodies occur too frequently in the body.
-They trigger a malfunction of the immune system when they encounter harmless proteins from food, animal hair or even pollen.
+If you have an allergy, these specific IgE antibodies appear too frequently in the body.
+They cause the immune system to malfunction when they encounter harmless proteins from food, animal hair or even pollen.
 The mast cells, a kind of immune cell, then release the messenger substance histamine.
-The histamine then causes inflammation, which in turn leads to the typical allergy symptoms.
+The histamine then causes inflammation, which, in turn, leads to the typical allergy symptoms.

-What syptoms can I expect from a pollen allergy?
+What symptoms can I expect with a pollen allergy?

 A pollen allergy is an allergy of the immediate type.
 The symptoms therefore occur immediately or shortly after encountering the pollen.